jieggii/ecbratex/README.md

 **ecbratex** is inspired by [openprovider/ecbrates](https://github.com/openprovider/ecbrates), but has some additional features.

 ## Project status
 Work in progress, the module is almost done!
-No API changes are not expected.
+No API changes expected.

 ## Simple examples
 ### Fetch latest rates